hashicorp/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 ### Tag Specifications

 The tags to apply to the resources during launch.
-You can tag instances, volumes elastic gpus and spot instance requests.
+You can tag instances, volumes, elastic GPUs and spot instance requests.
 More information can be found in the [EC2 API documentation](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_LaunchTemplateTagSpecificationRequest.html).

 Each `tag_specifications` block supports the following: